TLouf/discrete_maths/3-ints.typ

   + Either $p divides a$, or $p$ and $a$ are relatively prime.
   + If $p divides (a dot b)$, then either $p divides a$ or $p divides b$.
 ]
+// can be used to prove Fermat's little theorem

 #proposition[
   If the integers $a, b > 1$ can be factorized in the form